leoniv/ruby_powered_workflow/README.md

 It's extension of [RPW](https://github.com/leoniv/ruby_powered_workflow) for developers 1C:Enterprise software.
 It was extracted into separate term for improve understanding and reduce confusion.

+> Unfortunately this tools does not finished now (2018/03/07) but it really works and was applied in few my projects.

 There's only two main aspects of this:

 - supporting 1C:Eneterprise software developers working process;